On one class of holonomy groups in pseudo-Riemannian geometry: Introduction and main result

-In the pseudo-Riemannian case the complete description of holonomy groups is a very difficult problem which still remains open and even particular examples are of interest (see \cite{Gal1, Gal2, Bergery, Boubel, Ike, Le1, Le2, Le3}).
+The classification of Lorentzian holonomy groups has recently been obtained by T.~Leistner \cite{Le1} and A.~Galaev \cite{Gal2}.
+However, in the general pseudo-Riemanian case, the complete description of holonomy groups is a very difficult problem which still remains open, and even particular examples are of interest (see \cite{Bergery, Gal1, Gal3, Ike}).
 We refer to \cite{GalaevLeistner} for more information on recent development in this field.

 In our paper, we deal with Levi-Civita connections only.
-In algebraic terms this means that we consider only subgroups of the (pseudo-)orthogonal group $\SO(g)$:
+In algebraic terms this means that we consider only subgroups of the (pseudo) orthogonal group $\OO(g)$:

 where $g$ is a non-degenerate bilinear form on $V$.